Jacques de Savoie, Duke of Nemours: Early life and family

 Nemours, born in 1531, was the son of Philippe, Duke of Nemours, the first holder of the title and Charlotte d'Orléans, and became Duke of Nemours on his father's death in 1533.

 As early as 1555 Nemours was courting Françoise de Rohan, and had given her the impression he was seeking marriage.
 Even now however, he was also showing interest in the duke of Guise's wife, causing much scandal at court.
 By 1556 Françoise had become pregnant, and tearfully pleaded with Nemours to go through with his promise of marrying her but he refused.
 The Guise, who wished to remain close with Nemours despite his indiscretions, promised him that he could marry Lucrezia d'Este instead.
 Upon the death of her husband Anne d'Este was left widowed.
-In 1565 she was ready to marry again, and married Nemours at St Maur-des-Fosses in May 1566.
+In 1565 she was ready to marry again, and married Nemours at Saint-Maur-des-Fosses in May 1566.
 The king provided the majority of the dowry to secure the marriage.
 Nemours looked to the church to handle the situation with Françoise due to his promise to marry her.
 He was able to void this arrangement, to proceed with his planned marriage of Anne, much to the fury of the Rohan and Catherine de Medici.
 The daughter of Duke Ercole II of Ferrara and Renée of France, Anne brought with her to the marriage the county of Gisors, a title she would continue to hold until her own death in 1607.

 Together they had the following issue: